A yeast infection, also known as candidiasis, is a type of fungal infection. It can cause irritation, itchiness, and discharge.

 These medications are available over the counter and by prescription.

-Your doctor may also recommend a single-dose oral medication such as fluconazole (Diflucan).
-If your symptoms are more severe, they may suggest that you take two single doses three days apart to help clear the infection.
+Your doctor may also recommend a single-dose oral medication, such as fluconazole (Diflucan).
+If your symptoms are more severe, they may suggest that you take 2 single doses 3 days apart to help clear the infection.

 Your doctor may also instruct you to use a condom during sex to avoid spreading the infection to your partner.